 Do Buy America and other federal-aid requirements such as Davis-Bacon and Related Acts (DBRA) apply to emergency contracts?

-Yes, FHWA Chief Counsel issued a briefing paper on Jan 27, 1994 reaffirming these requirements apply to all ER contracts, such as ADA, DBE, Davis Bacon, Buy America, etc. The FHWA 1273 and the FDOT Standard Specifications and Standard Indexes are supposed to be included in the contracts.
-The Standard Specs contain the Buy America requirements.
+FHWA Chief Counsel issued a briefing paper on Jan 27, 1994 reaffirming these requirements apply to all ER contracts, such as ADA, DBE, Davis Bacon, Buy America, etc. The FHWA 1273 is to be included in the contracts.

-The FHWA Form 1273 and Davis Bacon provisions do not apply to state and local employees performing ER work by force account (actual cost of labor, equipment, and materials).
-A public interest finding is not required for emergency work, but is required if state or local employees perform permanent work.
+The FHWA Form 1273 and Davis Bacon provisions do not apply to state and local agency employees performing ER work by force account (actual cost of labor, equipment, and materials).
+A PIF is not required for emergency work, but is required if State or local agency employees perform permanent work.

 Can local agencies piggyback on another local agency’s ER contract for debris removal, traffic signal repair, etc. if normal federal-aid requirements are met in the contract that they are piggy backing on?

 It is acceptable to allow adjacent jurisdictions to piggyback on other contracts so long as there is not a unit cost price increase.
 If a unit cost price increases, then the piggyback is subject to a case-by-case approval basis.
 If the piggybacking creates a significant increase in the geographical areas covered, then there might be an issue as this might result in the exclusion of potential bidders that might have submitted bids for a contract that covered a larger area.
 This only applies to Emergency Repairs.